 Natural Friendship.
 Wooly Rammoths are quite approachable in the wild and can be befriended with relative ease if you are able to get close to them.
 Due to their ability to traverse mountains with ease, Wooly Rammoths are rarely found in easily accessible terrain.
 Advanced mountaineering skills – or magical abilities – are required to approach one with any chance of success.
 High mountain orcs are notoriously skilled at taming Wooly Rammoths and using them as mounts.
 Accomplishing this is often seen as a rite of passage in these orcish villages; many orcs begin training their navigation and survival skills at a very young age.
 Once back in the village the orcs use the Rammoths for quickly traveling through mountains and for carrying heavy loads.
 In return, the Wooly Rammoths receive an abundant supply of food and water and always have a warm and dry shelter available – though they rarely choose to make use of it.

-If you enjoyed this article, be sure to check out Ekemon’s Exotic Mounts on Kickstarter Complete with 30 new D&D 5e exotic mounts!
+If you enjoyed this article, be sure to check out Ekemon’s Exotic Mounts, available now!

 Ekemon, the charismatic tiefling bard, has traveled to every corner of the realm befriending creatures and documenting their habits.
 Whether it’s a temple in the depths of the rainforest or a floating mountain above the clouds, Ekemon has seen it all.
 Now he’s compiled some of his knowledge into a handy field guide to help other adventurers!

 Thanks for reading, and stay awesome!